yukomath/Skin-Cancer-Classification/README.md

 - Inverse-frequency weighted loss only
 - Square-root weighted loss only

-For each training configuration, the best checkpoint was selected based on melanoma recall on the validation set, reflecting the clinical importance of minimizing false negatives for melanoma.
+For each method, the best checkpoint was selected based on melanoma recall on the validation set, reflecting the clinical importance of minimizing false negatives for melanoma.

-The resulting models were then compared using overall classification performance metrics.
-Among the evaluated approaches, the inverse-frequency weighted loss model achieved the best overall balance between melanoma recall, macro F1-score, and overall classification performance.
+The resulting models were then compared using classification performance metrics.
+Among the evaluated approaches, the inverse-frequency weighted loss model achieved the best balance between melanoma recall, macro F1-score, and classification performance.
 Therefore, it was chosen as the final model for this project.

-The final model uses a weighted cross-entropy loss with inverse-frequency class weights, assigning larger penalties to underrepresented classes and encouraging the model to better recognize malignant lesions while maintaining strong overall performance.
+The final model uses a weighted cross-entropy loss with inverse-frequency class weights, giving larger penalties to rare classes and helping the model better recognize malignant lesions while maintaining strong performance.

 All project files are available in the following folder:
 [Project folder](https://drive.google.com/drive/folders/1Qv6buAefBZnGuBYxycTklmDHE6uPNURm?usp=share_link)